pioniergarage/launchpad-presence-tracker/README.md

 ## Requirements

-Make sure to install the [Aircrack-ng](http://www.aircrack-ng.org/) suite and have a compatible WLan Adapter.
+Make sure to install the [Aircrack-ng](http://www.aircrack-ng.org/) suite and have a compatible WLAN adapter.
 For help to determine if your adapter is compatible click [here](http://www.aircrack-ng.org/doku.php?id=compatibility_drivers).

 We are using [TP-Link TL-WN722N](http://www.tp-link.de/products/details/cat-11_TL-WN722N.html).